hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/DiscreteMath/Logic/index.md

 This handout will be your best friend when working with logical expressions/equations that you need to evaluate or simplify.
 I will explain one rule on the handout so you know how to read and use it.

 {{< imgproc logic_laws Fill "871x729" >}}
-A visual guide to the common logic gates.
+A reference chart for the laws of logic.
 {{< /imgproc >}}

 (Click <a href="logic_laws.jpg">here</a> to download the image if you want to save it for safe keeping.)